 Sheltered spots are best for avoiding the cold and rain, in fact if you can find a good sheltered spot you can draw and paint for most of the year.
 Bus shelters are very good for this in the countryside or church entrances.

-One way of dealing with weather is to wear the right clothes and enough of them.
+One way of dealing with weather is to wear the right clothes.
 It doesn’t take long to get cold if you are sitting for long periods so do wrap up.
 I am a big fan of fingerless gloves for drawing outside in the winter.
 A warm hat and waterproof coat are essentials in the UK for drawing outside anytime other than the summer months.

 Heat can also be a problem, do wear a sunhat and bring suncream if you are going out in the summer months.
 Another problem is paint drying too fast in the hotter months.
 I like to use a small travel version mist spray, like the ones you use for plants to keep my paint moist.
 Working with acrylic in the heat can be a problem if you are trying to blend, the paint with dry within 5 minutes, if not sooner.
 Even watercolour will try fast in hot weather, making working ‘wet on wet’ more challenging.

 When you work outside in a sketchbook the quality of your sketchbook becomes all important.
 Taking out cheap sketchbooks that are not well made is not a good idea, the pages will fall out with the smallest gust of wind and the paper won’t stand up to damp conditions, they will go soggy.
 I will only take out hard-backed spiral bound sketchbooks with good quality cartridge paper because they ‘travel’ much better.